sergiocarvalho-estatistico/matplotlib_examples/README.md

 # matplotlib_examples

-This repo contain examples of plots using matplotlib, like graphics:
+This repo contain examples of plots using matplotlib, graphics as:

 - Bars
 - histogram